Creating a Life of Discipline

 Moral:

-1. Introduction: The Pursuit of Holiness
+Introduction: The Foundation of Discipline

 Questions to Reflect On